rvprasad/parallel-sorter-scala/single-node-multi-core/README.md

 - The argument to `-f` is the name of the file containing the integers to be sorted; one per line.
 - The argument to `-t` is the name of the folder in which the prgoram can create temporary files can be created.

+## Evaluation

+An evaluation of this implementation on desktop and Raspberry Pi 3B can be found [here](https://medium.com/@rvprasad/parallel-external-sorting-175c7a9247cb).

 ## Attribution

 Copyright (c) 2019, Venkatesh-Prasad Ranganath